neothXT/Snowdrop/.github/ISSUE_TEMPLATE/bug_report.md

 **What kind of request were you trying to perfom?
 POST, GET, upload task, etc...**
 ...

-**Did you use macros and EndpointBuilders or good old Endpoint enum?**
-...

 ## Expected behavior
 A clear and concise description of what you expected to happen.